Remmold/ffxiv-companion/README.md

+*note that this is vibecoded and serves my purposes but isnt meant to be viewed as part of my coding portfolio

 # Gathering Gold 🌟

 A web application to track FFXIV timed gathering nodes and rank them by real-time market value.